abber03/snake/README.md

 ## How to Run

-1. Open terminal in project folder.
+ Open terminal in project folder.
-2. Run:

-python main.py
+1. Download "game.py"
+2. Run "python3 -m pip install pygame-ce" in the TERMINAL section, not in the code.
+3. Run the code

 3. Use:
    Up Arrow = Up